neidacreates/mind_palace_frontend/README.md

 A deployment of the app with all features is in progress.
 In the meantime you can test the widget and video background functions on the sample dashboard [here](https://mind-palace-sample.vercel.app/).

 ## For Developers:
-This wed app was made using React and Django.
+This web app was made using React and Django.